 Note From Marin County Public Health

 Our local situation is rapidly evolving.
 The Marin Operational Area Emergency Operations Center (EOC) has been activated to support and plan emergency response.
-Marin County Public Health is now shifting from containment to mitigation as COVID-19.
+Marin County Public Health is now shifting from containment to mitigation of COVID-19.
 We are now implementing community mitigation strategies to flatten the curve.
 There is now sustained community spread in the United States.
 For daily updates, visit https://coronavirus.marinhhs.org/updates.
 Marin Health and Human Services Community Epidemiology program is also regularly providing COVID-19 Surveillance Reports: https://coronavirus.marinhhs.org/surveillance.

 Marin County Public Health will continue to monitor this situation closely and will provide updates when they become available.
 The health and well-being of our community is our highest priority.